 You may wish to try a sample first, just to make sure that the interfacing is fusing properly.
 Be careful if using a synthetic fabric, as too high a temperature may melt the fabric.
 I used silk Dupioni for my first pair of wings, and found that it was surprisingly difficult to get the interfacing to fuse evenly - I suspect it was due to the slubby texture of the fabric.
 In the end, it held well enough to cut, and while the fusing wasn't perfect, it wasn't the least bit noticeable once the appliqué was sewn to the wings.

 To recap what we have finished at the end of Part 1:

-We'll be back on Wednesday with the next sew-along post.
+We'll be back in a couple of days with the next sew-along post.
 If you have questions about any of today's steps, please leave a comment on this blog post or on the Twig + Tale Chat Facebook group.
 Also, please feel free to share photos of your wings-in-progress on Facebook or Instagram (tag Instagram posts with #twigandtalewingssewalong).

 Here are links to all the posts in the Twig + Tale Wings Sew-Along series:

 - Wings Sew-Along: Part 4